ANANDHUAJITH/tkmce-etlab-api-trile/README.md

 ## Known Issues

-- The API relies on web scraping and may encounter issues if the structure of the RIT Etlab portal changes.
+- The API relies on web scraping and may encounter issues if the structure of the Etlab portal changes.

-## Deployment

-The API is deployed at **https://rit-etlab-api.onrender.com/apidocs**.
-Visit the deployment for live usage.

-### Availability

-Monitor the API's availability in real-time using [Uptime Robot Status Page](https://stats.uptimerobot.com/pplYnfQOZQ).

 ## Contributing